waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Training Priority:** MIASma (Gastly) should be trained up.
 *   **Move Optimization:** Replace Vulcan's EMBER with a better coverage move.
 Conserve MIASma's HYPNOSIS.
 Level Gambit via switching.
 *   **Team Weaknesses:** Critical weakness to Water-types.
 Lack of coverage for Rock, Ground, or Psychic types.

+# VIII.
+Future Test Plans
+*   **Farfetch'd Puzzle State Machine Test:** If the known linear sequence fails again after a full reset, I will test the alternative hypothesis that the puzzle is a state machine.
+The test will be to intentionally perform a different incorrect action at a known failure point to see if it results in a partial reset instead of a full one.
+This would indicate the puzzle's state influences the outcome of interactions.